| BEIR VI Summary The Health Effects Of Exposure to Indoor Radon

 exposure because of differing mortality patterns.

-Attributable risks for lung cancer from indoor radon in the US population were
+Attributable risks for lung cancer from indoor radon in the US population were computed with the committee's 2 preferred models and compared with the BEIR

 IV results.
 Based on the National Residential Radon Survey, the committee assumed